If you love hi-fi gear, you’re not gonna love this…

 Professionalism

-Unsurprisingly, some of those featured here don’t seem well-versed in the concept of professionalism or able to communicate very well for that matter.
+Professionalism is a critically important concept for anyone hoping to be seen as professional.
+Unsurprisingly, some of those featured here don’t seem well-versed in the concept.
 Take this example, courtesy of the most featured business in the Hall of Shame and loser of a very significant 2024 case in Joondalup Magistrates Court, Mr RadioFreakinWaves:

 This triggered rant was sent to a state senator interested in public safety who left a review Mr RFW didn’t like.
-We’re all occasionally going to get bad reviews, but the stupidity of even thinking about sending this tells you everything.
-His claim to be a “qualified engineer” turns out to be nonsense and the Google review he is referring to is still visible.
+The stupidity of even thinking about writing this tells you a lot about the individual who wrote it.

 Moving Forward

-Two businesses featured in the HoS have lost court cases in 2024 alone.
+Two businesses featured in the HoS have lost court cases in 2024 alone, one of which has changed its business name for the third time now in the time I’ve been running Liquid Audio.
 If we are to improve standards, we must understand why businesses like these exist though:

 - They typically quote low prices reflective of poor skills and corner-cutting

-- They frequently misdiagnose or lie about what work is needed
+- They frequently misdiagnose or dishonestly describe work needed

 - Cheap work typically attracts a less informed, less fastidious customer